plcharbonneau/consul-demo/README.md

 - Show Web Client web page, and point out its communicating with Listing & Product

-> now we'll stop all services (using Consul connect) from communicating.
+> Now we'll stop all services (using Consul connect) from communicating.

 - Open Consul UI and select Intentions tab
   - Create an Intention from `*` to `*` of type `Deny` and click save
 - Show Web Client web page and point out it cannot communicate with Listing or Product services

-> lets allow web_client to communicate with the listing service.
+> Lets allow web_client to communicate with the listing service.

 - Switch back to Consul Intentions UI
   - Create Intention from `web_client` to `listing` of type `Allow` and click save
 - Show Web Client web page and point out it can now communicate with Listing

-> Intentions also specifying the service that can initiate communications.
+> Intentions also specify which service can initiate communications.

 - Switch back to Consul Intentions UI
   - Create Intention from `product` to `web_client` of type `Allow` and click save
 - Show Web Client web page and point out the it still cannot communicate with product

-> Now the web_client still cannot talk to product, beccause the intention we added allows product to initiate connections to web_client (not the other way arround).
-> So, lets add a connection that allows web_client to initiate communications with product.
+> Now the web_client cannot talk to product because the intention we added allows product to initiate connections to web_client, and not other way arround.
+So, lets add a connection that allows web_client to initiate communications with product.

 - Switch back to Consul Intentions UI
   - Create Intention from `web_client` to `product` of type `Allow` and click save